 Companies House also have to be kept updated of the specific details of a person of significant control (or relevant legal entity) so, for example, if a person’s address details were to change, then Companies House would need to be notified of this change.

 A Confirmation Statement will still have to be filed each year but this statement can no longer be used as the update of the PSC register.
 Companies must first update their PSC register with Companies House and, thereafter, file their Confirmation Statement.

 It is therefore important that the relevant companies and LLPs are aware of their obligations and ensure that their register is up to date.
 Companies House have stated that they intend to take a more rigorous approach to non-compliance and companies and LLPs may find themselves subject to a £500 fine if they fail to adhere to these requirements.

 In addition, as of 24 July the ‘persons of significant control regime’ will extend to include Scottish Limited Partnerships and Scottish Partnerships if all the partners are corporate bodies.
 It is also worth reminding parties that the PSC regime also applies to dormant companies.

-If you think that your organisation may now be subject to the PSC regime or if you require changes to be made to your PSC register with Companies House and wish to discuss this further with Macleod & MacCallum please contact our Pamela McGowan or Corra Irwin who would be happy to assist.
+If you think that your organisation may now be subject to the PSC regime or if you require changes to be made to your PSC register with Companies House and wish to discuss this further with Macleod & MacCallum please contact Corra Irwin who would be happy to assist.